amarillion/TINS-Is-not-speedhack-2010/entheh-elemental_sun/readme.txt

 Or equivalently:

-  g++ *.cpp -o elemsun.exe -ljpgalleg -laldmb -ldumb -lalleg
+  g++ *.cpp -o elemsun.exe -ljpgalleg -laldmb -ldumb -lalleg44

-On Linux you should replace -lalleg with `allegro-config --libs` (including the grave accents), and you don't need the .exe extension.
+On Linux you should replace -lalleg44 with `allegro-config --libs` (including the grave accents), and you don't need the .exe extension.

 Sorry, there's no makefile or other fancy build system.
 I used Eclipse for